 One page checkout is GDPR compatible and has a fully mobile responsive layout.
 It has multi-lingual support.

-If you have some more points to add in this article, do let me know in the comments below.
+At the end of the day, it is totally your call.
+If you have some more points to add to this article, do let me know in the comments below.
 I would like to know your take as well.
-What do you prefer for your eCommerce store?
+What do you prefer for your eCommerce website?